 Fresh soybeans and edamame should be stored in the refrigerator and used within two days.
 They can also be frozen and kept for several months.
 Dried soybeans can be left in an airtight container in a cool, dry place for up to a year, while canned will last a year or more.

 Nutrition and Benefits

 Soybeans provide all nine essential amino acids and are therefore considered to be a complete protein.
 In combination with low levels of saturated fat and cholesterol, this makes soybeans an ideal substitute for animal-based protein sources and a heart-healthy alternative to red meat.

-Soybeans are also an excellent source of dietary fiber, which promotes healthy gastrointestinal function, reduces bad cholesterol, and is correlated to a reduced risk of cardiovascular disease.
+Soybeans are also an excellent source of dietary fiber, which promotes healthy gastrointestinal function, reduces bad cholesterol, and is correlated with a reduced risk of cardiovascular disease.
 The beans are also a good source of isoflavones (phytochemicals), which may help prevent postmenopausal bone loss and certain types of cancers.
 In addition, soybeans contain good amounts of potassium and iron, as well as manganese, phosphorus, and selenium.

 Anderson JW, Baird P, Davis RH, et al. Health benefits of dietary fiber.
-Nutr Rev. 2009;67(4):188-205.
-DOI: 10.1111/j.1753-4887.2009.00189.x
+Nutr Rev. 2009; 67(4): 188-205. doi: 10.1111/j.1753-4887.2009.00189.x

 Vitale DC, Piazza C, Melilli B, Drago F, Salomone S. Isoflavones: estrogenic activity, biological effect and bioavailability.
 Eur J Drug Metab Pharmacokinet.
-2013;38(1):15-25.
-DOI: 10.1007/s13318-012-0112-y
+2013; 38(1): 15-25. doi: 10.1007/s13318-012-0112-y